Propaganistas/Laravel-Phone/README.md

 1. In the `require` key of `composer.json` file add the following

     ```json
-    "propaganistas/laravel-phone": "~1.2"
+    "propaganistas/laravel-phone": "~2.0"
     ```

+    If you need the Laravel 4 version, you can point at version `~1.2` or head over to the `Laravel4` branch.
 By default libphonenumber v7 will be used.
-However if you'd like to keep working with liphonenumber v6, please take a look at the `lib-v6` branch.
+However if you'd like to keep working with liphonenumber v6 (Laravel 4 only), please take a look at the `lib-v6` branch.

 2. Run the Composer update comand